The world needs more trees – as the raw material for a wide range of valuable and sustainable products and to reduce carbon dioxide levels.

 There is plenty of land in Taranaki (particularly in eastern Taranaki) where forestry may be the optimal land use while also contributing environmental benefits such as erosion control and reduced runoff.

-Branching Out Blueprint Trees and their value chain, the opportunity for Taranaki
+Our blueprint for trees, their value chain, and the opportunity for Taranaki

 This blueprint provides an overview for commercial production and processing of trees and their value chain in Taranaki, and an indication of potential returns.